iterative/dvc.org/content/docs/command-reference/status.md

 $ vi code/featurization.py
 ... edit the code

-$ dvc status model.p.dvc
+$ dvc status model.p
 Data and pipelines are up to date.

-$ dvc status model.p.dvc --with-deps
+$ dvc status model.p --with-deps
-matrix-train.p.dvc
+matrix-train.p
     changed deps:
             modified:  code/featurization.py
 ```

-If the `dvc status` command is limited to a target that had no changes, but by
+The `dvc status` command may be limited to a target that had no changes, but by
-adding `--with-deps`, any upstream change will be found (in a preceding stage).
+adding `--with-deps`, any change in a preceding stage will be found.

 ## Example: Remote comparisons